DataDog/documentation/content/en/dora_metrics/_index.md

 - **Deployment events**: Indicate that a new deployment has occurred for a service in a specific environment.
   Deployment events are used to compute Deployment Frequency, Change Lead Time, and Change Failure Rate.
 - **Incident events**: Indicate that a new issue has occurred for a service in a specific environment.
-  Incident events are used in order to compute Change Failure Rate and Mean Time to Restore.
+  Incident events are used to compute Change Failure Rate and Mean Time to Restore.

 {{< whatsnext desc="Set up DORA Metrics in Datadog:" >}}
     {{< nextlink href="continuous_integration/dora_metrics/setup/deployments" >}}Send Deployment Events{{< /nextlink >}}